 Keithambrose Posted December 10, 2023 Posted December 10, 2023 This seems too good to be true? alvnv 1 Quote

 PeterRS Posted December 10, 2023 Posted December 10, 2023 When Thaksin introduced the original healthcare plan, it was universally praised - except by the hospitals, even the much cheaper public ones, which would in future have to perform expensive cancer and other comlicated surgeries for the same 35 baht it would cost them to treat a cold.
 It took about four years but a large group of hospitals complained that they could be forced to close.
 Within a few years the government realised the scheme needed rethinkiing.
 So it removed the 35 baht charge and much healthcare became basically free for Thai citizens.
 Since then hospitals have been reimbursed out of general tax revenues.
 The new policy seems to extend benefits to greater numbers.
-Marc in Calif and Ruthrieston 2 Quote
+Ruthrieston and Marc in Calif 2 Quote

 Keithambrose Posted December 10, 2023 Posted December 10, 2023 8 hours ago, PeterRS said: When Thaksin introduced the original healthcare plan, it was universally praised - except by the hospitals, even the much cheaper public ones, which would in future have to perform expensive cancer and other comlicated surgeries for the same 35 baht it would cost them to treat a cold.
 It took about four years but a large group of hospitals complained that they could be forced to close.
 Within a few years the government realised the scheme needed rethinkiing.
 So it removed the 35 baht charge and much healthcare became basically free for Thai citizens.
 Since then hospitals have been reimbursed out of general tax revenues.
 The new policy seems to extend benefits to greater numbers.
 I see the idea.
 However will the government really reimburse hospitals for free treatment of 60m plus people?
 The cost would be eye watering.
 Plus, I imagine that the medical system would not have enough facilities.
 Quote